AwakeSL/Input-System/README.md

-# SimpleInputManager 🕹️
+# SimpleInputSystem 🕹️

-`SimpleInputSystem` is a powerful, contextual, and modular input handling framework for Roblox.
+`SimpleInputSystem` is a powerful, contextual, and modular input handling framework for Roblox built directly on top of native **`InputActionService`** instances.
 It decouples raw key presses from game actions by introducing **Contexts** (e.g., Combat, Menus) and custom input behavior **Detectors** (e.g., DoubleTap, HeldFor).

 The library provides two ways to use it:

 1. **`SimpleInputManager`**: A high-level wrapper designed for quick, hassle-free binding with an integrated output stream.
-2. **`InputManager` Engine**: The core underlying framework, allowing you to ditch the default output setup and run completely custom event pipelines.
+2. **`InputManager` Engine**: The core underlying `InputActionService` wrapper, allowing you to ditch the default output setup and run completely custom event pipelines.

 ---